stokedover9k/synth-proj/README.md

 +	gui.DemoHarmony

 	> A GUI app that plays harmony on top of Ptolemy scale

++	gui.DemoMaryHadALittleLamb

+	> A GUI app that plays "Mary Had a Little Lamb"

 Run them with no arguments to see the usage message.